ms1963/SudokuSolverAndGenerator/README.md

             ... z defines the numbers which influence this position, i.e., numbers which can not occupy this position and are therefore no candidates.

+Short explanation of influencers and candidates:

+An influencer is the number n of an occupied cell c in the same region (quadrant, col, row).
+As the occupied cell c sees all cells c' in its region, n cannot be set in all cells c' (which are not already set).
+Thus, n is an influencer of c'. c' can never be occupied by n.

+A candidate is a possible values an unoccupied cell c can have.

+If n is a candidate of cell c', it can't be an influencer.
+If n is an influencer of cell c', it can't be a candidate.

+=> all numbers = union(influencers of cell, candidates of cell) => both sets complement each other.

+In the beginning of a Sudoku puzzle it is much easier to monitor the influencers.
+If more and more cells get occupied, it is easier to monitor the candidates as there often are only a few.
+This implementations supports both influencers and candidates, but internally uses influencers (see addInfluencer()-methods).

 The data structure _data[] contains DIM x DIM = 81 cells of (x,y,z)-
 tuples. _data[] is a unidirectional array respectively list.